 Before we dive into branded dropshipping and what it means, let’s just take a quick moment and establish what a brand is.

-A brand is the identity of a given company, store and/or product, usually established by the look and feel of all materials that the consumer comes in contact with.
+A brand is an identity of a given company, store, and/or product, usually established by the look and feel of all materials that the consumer comes in contact with.
 This includes the name, language, design, logo, and layout of these materials.